-It all began in Zugliano a small village in the Pedemontana Veneta, a foothill bucolic area located in the Vicenza province.
-A story of a man that went from innkeeper to moonshiner until 1895, the year that saw the Grappa Cavallina Bianca move out from the basement in all its acclaimed glory.
-The name translates into White Horse, named after his best ride.
-The founder, Bortolo Zanin, was seeking a different name than “Spirito Bianco” –White Spirit - which he was serving his guests at the tavern.
-From necessity to virtue: is the idea behind the recovery of the pomace of its own vineyard.
+Everything starts in Zugliano, in a small village in the Veneto foothills with a vocation for mainly sheep farming located in the province of Vicenza.
+A story of a man that went from innkeeper to distiller until 1895, the year that saw the Grappa Cavallina Bianca moving out from the basement in all its acclaimed glory.
+The name can be translated by "White Horse", named after his best ride.
+The founder, Bortolo Zanin, was seeking a different name than “Spirito Bianco” White Spirit - which he was serving his guests at the tavern.
+From a necessity to a virtue: is the idea behind the recovery of the pomace of its own vineyard.
 The fellow diners had more than the wine to quench their thirst and inebriate with at his inn.

-With his small hand-made copper alembic from host, after wearing his overcoat, Bortolo turned into a Master Distiller.
+With his small hand-made copper alembic, after wearing his overcoat, Bortolo turned into a Master Distiller.
 It was cold in the basement but a little help from the warmth of the alembic and a little from the several tastes could warm him.
 He was very adamant that for his grappa he only wanted the best part, making his alchemical art increasingly popular with users, so that in 1895 he wanted to formalize it.

 This is not poetry but the story of a passion in a belief that still continues….

 In the 40s Rino Zanin succeeded his father Bortolo.
 The White Horse- Cavallina Bianca- was created from his two passions, grappa and horses: Olga was his snow-colored mare.
-The sale expanded throughout the province of Vicenza until the arrival of his son Fausto who broadened the company across the border to 38 countries in the 1970s, and industrialized the production processes.
+The sale expanded throughout the province of Vicenza until the arrival of his son Fausto who expanded the company across the border to 38 countries in the 1970s, and industrialized the production processes.
 At the end of the 90s the need to increase the production space arised and in 2003 the acquisition of the ex-Marini spinning-mill took place.

 From history and contemporaneity we take the cues for our future TO BE CONTINUED….